SenuDyl/SenuDyl/README.md

 ### 👨‍💻 About Me
 - Final year undergraduate and passionate programmer
-- Focused on **web development, mobile apps, and machine learning**
+- Focused on **web development, mobile app development, and machine learning**
 - Building projects that combine creativity and functionality

 ---